Skip to content

 Continue shopping

-A family passion passed down from generation to generation
+A family passion handed down from generation to generation

-Dominique has been cultivating olive trees for almost 40 years, a trade inherited from her grandparents, who settled on these lands after the First World War.
-It was from them that she learned the ancestral techniques she continues to practice today.
+Dominique has been cultivating olive trees for nearly 40 years, a trade inherited from her grandparents, who settled on these lands after the First World War.
+It was from them that she learned the ancestral gestures that she perpetuates today.

 A unique relationship with her trees